 - Provide a springboard for future Dear Damsels projects and opportunities (we have about a million ideas)

-We didn’t like the idea of taking any of the writing we publish and reserving it for a special few, or monetising the stuff we like doing for free – such as feeding back on every submission receive.
+We didn’t like the idea of taking any of the writing we publish and reserving it for a special few.
 DD is for all, and always will be.
 BUT we know from our previous crowdfunding efforts that extras are fun!
 To that end, we’ve thought very carefully about what we can and can’t offer as rewards for our patrons – and the extras we are offering are designed to make sure all our energy is still being channelled into what really matters: finding ways to support and champion women writers.

 If you’re feeling extra fancy, you might be interested in becoming a VID (Very Important Damsel, of course; £10/month) to receive all the above and more, including the opportunity to receive editorial feedback on up to 4,000 words every 6 months.